 Hi, Thnx for looking me up, SE3X - Sierra Echo 3 X-Ray, Op.
 Johan!

-First licensed as SA3BYC but since 2012 I use this DX and Contestcall - SE3X.
-My Swedish licens (CEPT) allows 1 kW legal power, every possibel mode invented, on all hambands.
+First licensed as SA0BYC, after relocation SA3BYC, and since 2012 I use SE3X as Contest- and DX call.
+My Swedish licens (CEPT compl.) allows 1 kW legal power, every possibel mode invented, on all hambands.
 My Qth; Åre, a skiresort, 700 km north of countrys capitol Stockholm and only appr.
 60 km from the Norwegian border offers very good antenna possibilities and a low QRM level.
 On the mountain side, 520 m above sea level, it's ideal for radio operation.
-My only problem is AC power, being limited to max 230/400V and 16A, I have to limit my use of big PA's.
+My only two problems is AC power, max 16A - 230/400V.
+Have to limit my use of big PA's, then the very strong winds and ice build-up on my antennas in the winter.
+I have to limit antenna mast height and prefer to have my antennas low and always in the air - instead of on the ground after one of our frequent winter storms.

 Station: TRX 1 - Kenwood TS-570D, RM HLA 300+ PA, LDG AT-1000, Ps from MAAS and Kenwood, headsets from W2ENY and Heil.
 Software: HRD for rigcontrol and main log, N1MM Classic and Log4U for contest logging.

-QSL Policy: I do not collect paper QSL cards myself, all contacts will be confirmed with e-Qsl and uploaded to LoTW.
+QSL Policy: I'm not a collector of paper QSL cards.
+Instead all contacts will be confirmed with e-Qsl and uploaded to LoTW.
 I will only send paper QSL direct.
-Please, before doing anything, send me an e-mail for details and postage.
-Normally 2 EURO / 3 USD (our postal rates are quite high).
-I preferer to use PayPal for payment, NO coupons or similar.
+Please! before doing anything, send me an e-mail for details and postage.
+Pse note; from 2015 I will no longer be a member of the bureau system and your sent cards will probably just be returned.

 Work in Progress / Future plans - SE3X